 Each director, officer, employee and contractor must adhere to the standards described in this Code.

-Any employee or contractor who knows or suspects a breach of this Code must report it to his or her immediate supervisor or Board Chair.
-An officer who knows or suspects a breach of this Code must report it to the CEO or Board Chair.
+Any employee or contractor who knows or suspects a breach of this Code must report it to his or her immediate supervisor, General Counsel or the Chairman of the Board.
+An officer who knows or suspects a breach of this Code must report it to the CEO, General Counsel or the Chairman of the Board.
 A director who knows or suspects a breach of this Code must report it to the Board Chair.

-Each director officer, employee and contractor shall review, sign and deliver to the Corporation a copy of this Code.
+Each director officer, employee and contractor shall review this Code and sign and deliver to the Corporation a certificate confirming acknowledgment and acceptance of this Code.

 24. WAIVER, EXCEPTIONS AND CHANGES

-Any waiver, exception or change to this Code for the benefit of any employee, contractor or non- executive officer of the Corporation must be in writing and signed by the Chief Executive Officer.
+Any waiver, exception or change to this Code for the benefit of any employee, contractor or non- executive officer of the Corporation must be in writing and signed by the CEO.
 Any exception or change to this Code for the benefit of any director or executive officer of the Corporation must be in writing and must be granted by the Board of Directors only.

 25. VIOLATION OF THIS CODE

 An employee or contractor should seek clarification of this Code where necessary, from his or her immediate supervisor.
-An officer should seek clarification of this Code where necessary from the CEO.
-A director should seek clarification of this Code where necessary from the Board Chair.
+An officer should seek clarification of this Code where necessary from the General Counsel.
+A director should seek clarification of this Code where necessary from the General Counsel or the Chairman of the Board.

 ¹ References to the Corporation in the Code of Conduct include the Corporation’s subsidiaries, where applicable.